 Social, environmental, and behavioral factors can have a significant negative impact on health outcomes and economic stability for individuals and populations.
-These factors, along with other upstream determinants, contribute up to 60 percent of deaths in the United States1-yet only 3 percent of national health expenditures are spent on prevention, while 97 percent are spent on healthcare services.2
+These factors, along with other upstream determinants, contribute to as many as 60 percent of deaths in the United States.
+Yet only 3 percent of national health expenditures are spent on prevention, while 97 percent are spent on healthcare services.

 Population health emphasizes factors beyond disease, illness, and clinical care.
-It includes a focus on health and well-being, prevention and health promotion, and disparities in outcomes and improvement activities within a group and/or among groups.
-Given its multi-dimensional focus, developing strategies to strengthen the measurement and analysis of health and well-being can best be accomplished using a collaborative approach that includes public health, healthcare delivery systems, and other key sectors whose policies, practices, and procedures influence health.
+It focuses on health and well-being, prevention and health promotion, and disparities in outcomes and improvement activities within a group and/or among groups.
+Strengthening the measurement and analysis of health and well-being requires a collaborative approach with input from public health, healthcare delivery systems, and other sectors whose policies, practices, and procedures influence health.
 Using the right measures can determine how successful initiatives are in improving population health and help focus future health improvement initiatives in appropriate areas.

-The 23-member Health and Well-Being Standing Committee oversees the NQF Health and Well-Being Portfolio, including evaluating newly-submitted and previously-endorsed measures against NQF's standard measure evaluation criteria and supplemental population health related guidance; identifying gaps in the portfolio; providing feedback on how the portfolio should evolve over time; and serving on any ad hoc or expedited projects in designated topic areas.
-All other elements of NQF's standard endorsement process remained unchanged in this project.
+The 23-member Health and Well-Being Standing Committee oversees the NQF Health and Well-Being Portfolio.
+This includes evaluating newly submitted and previously endorsed measures against NQF's standard measure evaluation criteria and supplemental population health-related guidance; identifying gaps in the portfolio; providing feedback on how the portfolio should evolve over time; and serving on any ad hoc or expedited projects in designated topic areas.

-Due to the large number of health and well-being measures in NQF's portfolio, maintenance review of endorsed measures and consideration of new measures is taking place through multiple phases.
-This report is the second in a series of phased reports.
-In Phase 1, NQF endorsed 13 health and well-being measures.
+The Committee is conducting maintenance review of endorsed measures and is considering new measures in three phases because of the large number health and well-being measures.
+This report is the second of three.
+In phase 1, NQF endorsed 13 health and well-being measures.

-In Phase 2, the Standing Committee evaluated two newly-submitted measures and five measures undergoing maintenance review.
-Six measures were recommended for endorsement; one was not recommended.
-The six measures recommended by the Standing Committee are:
+In phase 2, the Standing Committee evaluated 2 newly submitted measures and 5 measures undergoing maintenance review.
+Six measures were recommended for endorsement; 1 was not recommended.
+The 6 measures recommended by the Standing Committee are: